MirrorNetworking/Mirror/doc/Articles/Transports/index.md

 -   [TCP - Booster](https://mirror-networking.com/booster/) The Mirror Booster uncorks your multiplayer game by moving the Networking load out of Unity!

--   [WebGL - WebSockets](WebSockets.md) WebSockets transport layer for Mirror that target WebGL clients, without relying on Unity's stodgy old LLAPI.
+-   [WebSockets - SimpleWebTransport](SimpleWebTransport.md) WebSockets transport layer for Mirror that target WebGL clients.

 -   [Multiplexer](Multiplexer.md) Multiplexer is a bridging transport to allow a server to handle clients on different transports concurrently, for example desktop clients using Telepathy together with WebGL clients using Websockets.